Building a future grounded in respect

 Land Acknowledgement

-The Burke Museum stands on the lands of the Coast Salish Peoples, whose ancestors resided here since time immemorial.
-Many Indigenous peoples thrive in this place—alive and strong.
+The Burke Museum stands on the lands of the Coast Salish Peoples, whose ancestors have resided here since time immemorial.
+Many Indigenous peoples thrive in this place — alive and strong.

 Your gift makes it possible!
 We couldn't do what we do without generous donor support for collections care, research and public outreach.